TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 </br>

+So, we'd be provisioning two EKS clusters -->

+1 --> CI Tools (Jenkins, Trivy & SonarQube)
+2 --> CD (ArgoCD) + the Reddit Application Clone to be deployed

 ##  &rarr; Jenkins Setup & Tool Configuration_

 ### **What sort of plugins & global tool configurations have we used?**